brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 `Setup` runs once to register the controller for a "managed-resource" kind.
 After that, for each reconciliation the runtime calls `Connect`, `Observe`, and then `Create`, `Update`, or `Delete` when needed before calling `Disconnect`.

 Besides these specific hooks in the reconcile loop, Crossplane leverages annotations to keep track of reconciliation state.
-A very important one is [`crossplane.io/external-name`](http://crossplane.io/external-name), which identifies the underlying resource:
+The most important one is [`crossplane.io/external-name`](http://crossplane.io/external-name), which identifies the underlying resource via a stable lookup key (e.g. ID, ARN, or resource path):

 - Before `Connect` and `Observe`, the [managed reconciler's default initializer](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/api.go#L48-L61) persists `metadata.name` as the external name when the annotation is absent.
 Providers overwrite it during `Create` only when the external system returns a different stable lookup key.
-- Users can pre-populate it to identify and import an existing resource, although it should be used together with an `Observe` management policy to prevent unintended changes ([docs about Crossplane resource import](https://docs.crossplane.io/v2.3/guides/import-existing-resources/)).
+- Users can pre-populate it to identify and import an existing resource, although it should be used together with an `Observe` management policy (beta feature) to prevent unintended changes ([docs about Crossplane resource import](https://docs.crossplane.io/v2.3/guides/import-existing-resources/)).

 The provider lifecycle is: